Updated August 2017

 Harassing or Inappropriate Behavior Against Students

 No student attending Princeton Day School should be subjected to harassing or inappropriate behavior of any kind, whether such behavior originates from a member of the community, including but not limited to administration, faculty, staff, parent, contractors or other students.
-This includes any form of harassing or inappropriate behavior based on the student's sex, race, creed, color, national origin, ancestry, disability, sexual orientation, or other characteristic protected by law.
+This includes any form of harassing or inappropriate behavior based on the student's gender, race, creed, color, national origin, ancestry, disability, sexual orientation, or other characteristic protected by law.
 In addition, any behavior of a sexual or intimate nature between faculty/staff members and students is strictly forbidden, even if such conduct appears to be welcomed by the student.
 If a faculty or staff member obtains any information which indicates that harassing or inappropriate behavior involving a student may be occurring, they should report such information to the head of school, the division head, the business manager, or the director of Human Resources immediately.
 In the event the circumstance involves student-on-student harassment, the matter will be handled using established disciplinary procedures in the student's division.

 School-Owned iPad Use